MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 ![Project Settings showing spatializer plugin](images/spatial-audio/project-settings.png)

 ## Enable spatial audio on your workstation
 On desktop versions of Windows, spatial audio is disabled by default.
-Right-click on the volume icon in the task bar and choose **Spatial sound -> Windows Sonic for Headphones**.
+Enable it by right-clicking on the volume icon in the task bar.
+To get the best representation of what you'll hear on HoloLens2, choose **Spatial sound -> Windows Sonic for Headphones**.

 ![Desktop spatial audio settings](images/spatial-audio/desktop-audio-settings.png)